saturnlighting/literature-review/README.md

 @fotios_lighting_2017 provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 However, they focus only on cycling and in the UK.
 There are also a few reviews on appropriate road lighting [@fotios_light_2005; @fotios_s_road_2010; @fotios_specifying_2016]. -->

-This paper aims to fill this gap and provide a review on research on the intersection between active travel and road lighting.
+This paper aims to fill this gap in the literature, reviewing published research specifically focussed at the intersection between active travel and road lighting.
+Because fear of road violence and deliberate physical violence are prominent causal mechanisms for lighting to be linked with levels of active travel, we divide the review into parts relating to active travel behaviour, road safety, crime, social inequalities and lighting interventions.
 The review is guided by the following questions:

-1.- To what extent does darkness influence active travel behaviour?
+1. To what extent does darkness influence active travel behaviour?

-2.- To what degree does darkness increase the risk of road collision among active travellers?
+2. To what extent does darkness increase the risk of road collision among active travellers?

-3.- To what extent does darkness increase the risk of being a victim of crime among active travellers?
+3. To what extent does darkness increase the risk of being a victim of crime among active travellers?

-4.- Is the association between active travel and darkness the same between different groups?
+4. Is the association between active travel and darkness the same between different groups?

-5.- What type of road lighting is the most suitable for active travel to increase and be safer?
+5. What type of road lighting is the most suitable for active travel to increase and be safer?

 This review focuses on road and/or ambient lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such